Tank Man: Identity and whereabouts

-In July 2017, it was reported by Apple Daily that the Tank Man's real name may be Zhang Weimin (张为民), a native of Shijingshan, Beijing, who was 24 years old in 1989.
+In July 2017, it was reported by Apple Daily that the Tank Man's real name may be Zhang Weimin, a native of Shijingshan, Beijing, who was 24 years old in 1989.
 The man who gave the story claimed that he was in the same cell with Zhang in Beijing Yanqing Prison.
 The verdict stated that he struck a tank with a brick and was initially sentenced to life imprisonment, which was later reduced to 20 years.
 After winning an award at Yanqing Prison, he was released on parole in 2007.
 After his release, however, he had no relatives or housing and developed a gambling habit.
 A few years later, he was imprisoned at Kenhua Prison (located in Tianjin and managed by Beijing), and his sentence was increased by two years.
-Still according to the article, Zhang was claimed to be held in the 11th division of Kenhua Prison, and at the time of the article, he was expected to be released shortly.
+According to the article, Zhang was still being held in the 11th division of Kenhua Prison, and at the time of the article's publication he was expected to be released shortly.